gary-peterson/node-express-mongo-crud-app/README.md

 ## Code

-The code is hopefully self-explanatory, but here is a road-map to some key areas:
+The code is hopefully self-explanatory, but here are a few key touch points.

-main.js is the app entry point.
+First is "main.js" which is a lightweight app entry point.

-The following sections describe some key elements in each dir.
+The following sub-sections describe some key elements in project dirs.

 ### models